nwinneg/ros2-experimentation/ros2_ws/src/turtlebot_nav_control/README.md

     - Intended as a playground to understand how to interact with OccupancyGrid data structures
 - `simple_planner` - Publishes A* planned path to /planned_path topic
     - Implementation of A* path planning to define a trajectory between waypoints
-- `pid_follower` - *In Progress*
+- `simple_follower` - *In Progress*
-    - Initial motion control to follow a trajectory, model free for the first simple case
+    - Initial motion control to follow a trajectory, model free for the first simple case (stanley style proportional control)

 ## Launch Files
 - `empty_world_simple.launch.py` - Launches the empty world with just simple_navigator installed.